mntjones/book-club/README.md

 4. rails s
 Head over to to the url the rails server provides and the app will be up and running.

+## V1 - Rails
+Uses:
+- MVC models
+- ActiveRecord and SQL
+- OAuth authentication
+- HTML, ERB and CSS
+- RESTful routing

+## V2 - Rails with Javascript/AJAX
+Added:
+- rendering with jQuery and Active Model Serialization
+- Rails API reveals at least one has-many relationship in the JSON and renders to page
+- Rails API uses a form to create a resource and render to page without a page refresh
+- Translation of JSON responses to Javascript Model Objects

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/mntjones/book-club.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.